 For the first half of the 1850s the Imperial authorities pursued a regional convict hiring system which saw ticket-of-leave men sent out to the various districts of the colony and made available for private employ.
 In an attempt to fulfill the original agreements which saw the colonial government accede to Transportation, the system theoretically provided the settlers in country regions the greatest opportunity to hire ticket-of-leave labour.
 The men assigned to the depot who had not achieved private employ would be assigned to whatever public works were being carried out, usually as part of a ticket-of-leave ‘gang’.
 The system also ensured that convicts were not concentrated in any one vicinity, especially Perth and Fremantle, thus reducing the potential for organised rebellion.
 [The Archaeology of the Convict System in Western Australia, Martin Gibbs, 2001].

 Government reports on the numbers and ranks of 20th Company men stationed at these ‘outstations’ are extant, but they are not identified as individuals.
 I hope to identify, by name, the Sappers and Miners assigned to each of the depots.
 This is a time-consuming task involving examination of the Muster Books and Pay Lists.
 In the first instance I have identified the men stationed at the convict hiring depots of the Eastern District under the supervision of Lieutenant Edmund F Du Cane during the period January 1852 to December 1855.
 Du Cane left the Colony in February 1856.
-Similarly, Lieutenant William Crossman who supervised the King George’s Sound (Albany) Depot, left the Colony at the same time.
+Similarly, Lieutenant William Crossman who supervised the King George’s Sound (Albany) and Port Gregory Depots, left the Colony at the same time.